-

 interest; I would enjoy listening to if I’m going to have to memorize

-it to be played at a show over and over again.
+it to be played at a show over and over again.4.
+Who are your musicial influences?

 Nirvana and Green Day got me motivated to play those earliest of barre